It's all connected, and so are we: a life course perspective

 So it was unusual when this year, I shared research that our Foundation released several months ago: A Life Course Framework for Preventing Domestic Violence.

 While we don’t typically spend our time together talking about work, we’re aware of the role our work plays in our day-to-day lives.
 One friend recently got a new job as a domestic violence attorney.
 Two others are long-time public defenders in Los Angeles County representing children.
 They were very impressed with the what the research showed: there are clear connections between trauma, such as witnessing domestic violence in childhood, other complex risk factors, and domestic violence.
 For my friends, these connections are common sense.
 The life course data affirms what they see every day in and out of the courtroom, so their collective response was “We know it’s all connected, Lucia.
-We see the effects of trauma on kids, and by the time we meet them, our clients are already involved 2 or 3 systems and being diagnosed for the first time with PTSD, depression, or anxiety.”
+We see the effects of trauma on kids, and by the time we meet them, our clients are already involved in two or three systems and being diagnosed for the first time with PTSD, depression, or anxiety.”

 There are clear connections between trauma, other complex risk factors, and domestic violence.
 For my friends, these connections are common sense.